HomeFAQs › Leadership & Team

 What retention results does Masterestaurant measure with this method?

-At each checkpoint, the direct captain or manager completes a 5-minute form using the same 6-competency scorecard from the interview, plus three open questions about team integration.
-If the score drops below 3.0 on two or more competencies before day 60, the restaurant activates a 2-week reinforcement plan before the problem becomes irreversible.
-Traditional hiring does nothing structured until the person quits or the manager runs out of patience.
-The difference is timing: catching a problem on day 45 costs a reinforcement plan; catching it on day 85 almost always costs a new hire.
-In restaurants that apply all three checkpoints, the rate of involuntary terminations in the first quarter drops an additional 40% compared with those that use the selection process but skip the structured follow-up.
+At each checkpoint, the direct captain or manager fills out a 5-minute form using the same 6-competency scorecard from the interview, plus three open questions about team integration.
+If the score drops below 3.0 on two or more competencies before day 60, a 2-week reinforcement plan kicks in before the problem turns irreversible.
+Skip this follow-up and nothing structured happens until the person quits or the manager runs out of patience.
+The difference is pure timing.
+Catching a problem on day 45 costs a reinforcement plan; catching it on day 85 almost always costs a new hire.
+In restaurants that run all three checkpoints, involuntary terminations in the first quarter drop an additional 40% compared with those that use the selection process but skip the structured follow-up.

 How can a small restaurant implement this process without an HR department?

-A restaurant with no HR team can implement the Masterestaurant method in two weeks using three simple tools: the tray test on paper, a printed 6-competency scorecard, and a written list of the 9 interview questions.
+Implementing the Masterestaurant method doesn't require an HR department: a restaurant can set it up in two weeks with three tools, the tray test on paper, a printed 6-competency scorecard, and a written list of the 9 interview questions.

 The 5 differences that move the result the most